chouseknecht/minishift-up-role/README.md

 Use the *openshift_hostname* parameter to set the actual name.
 Each time you run the playbook, the current line in /etc/hosts for the hostname will be removed and re-added with the current IP address.

+### Insecure registry

+If you have not added the insecure registry option to Docker, the role will error the first time you execute it.
+It will provide a message letting you know the subnet that needs to be added.
+You'll also need to add the *openshift_hostname* value.
+By default the value is *local.openshift*.
+After making the change and restarting Docker, run the role again.

 ## Requirements

 - Docker or Docker for Mac